netdata/netdata/collectors/systemd-journal.plugin/README.md

 done
 ```

-Keep in mind we have already produced the client certificates, we will make use of them when we configure the clients.
+Keep in mind we have already produced the client certificates, we will make use of them when we will configure the clients.

-5. Copy the keys and the certificates into the systemd Journal predefined places
+5. Copy the keys and the certificates into the `systemd-journal-remote`'s predefined places

 ```sh